Lazy-Day-Tech/TapTrack-User-Reference/docs/Guides/GettingStarted.md

 1. **Valid Google email address:** Used for authentication within the application.
 2. **Apple associated email address (Optional):** Required if installing on a personal Apple device.
 Provide this when requesting iOS beta access.

+### Request Access

+To gain access to TagTrax, please complete [the enrollment form](https://forms.gle/DYFaRZ6pYTNkUcxh8).
+The form submission undergoes human verification, which typically takes 1-3 days for approval.
+Upon approval, you'll receive an email containing setup instructions and your invitation to the platform.

 ## Downloading & Installing TagTrax